Oxalis Not Growing or Producing New Leaves

 Dormancy

-Insufficient light for the clover-like foliage to expand
+Insufficient light for the foliage to expand

 A crowded bulb cluster with no room left to expand